ark-lang/ark-docs/functions.md

-Ark programs will have, at the bare minimum, one function; the main function.
+Ark programs will have, at the bare least, one function; the main function.
 This is the entry point of the program, i.e. where the execution of the program will begin.